-- 17-13-5 SIGNAGE.
-For single family detached dwellings and duplexes a maximum of one (1) non-illuminated sign, not to exceed one and one-half (11⁄2) square feet, to be attached to the dwelling shall be permitted.
-No signage will be permitted for home occupations in multi-family buildings. - 17-13-6 CHANGES TO EXTERIOR OF DWELLING UNITS.
-The exterior appearance of a dwelling unit shall not be altered to draw attention to the structure as a commercial or business operation, such as alteration of building material, size, or color; lighting fixtures or the intensity of light; parking area; or other exterior changes which alter the residential character of the dwelling unit and detract from the residential character of the neighborhood. - 17-13-7 STORAGE OF STOCK, SUPPLIES AND PRODUCTS.
+- 17-13-5.
+SIGNAGE.
+For single family detached dwellings and duplexes a maximum of one (1) non-illuminated sign, not to exceed one and one-half (1 and 1/2) square feet, to be attached to the dwelling shall be permitted.
+No signage will be permitted for home occupations in multi-family buildings. - 17-13-6.
+CHANGES TO EXTERIOR OF DWELLING UNITS.
+The exterior appearance of a dwelling unit shall not be altered to draw attention to the structure as a commercial or business operation, such as alteration of building material, size, or color; lighting fixtures or the intensity of light; parking area; or other exterior changes which alter the residential character of the dwelling unit and detract from the residential character of the neighborhood. - 17-13-7.
+STORAGE OF STOCK, SUPPLIES AND PRODUCTS.
 Storage of stock, supplies and products shall be permitted only inside the premises where a home occupation is being operated.
-No exterior storage of stock, supplies, and products shall be permitted. - 17-13-8 RETAIL SALES.
-Sale of stocks of merchandise or products shall not be conducted on the premises, except as follows: - (1) One engaged in hair care and/or manicuring services may sell products directly related to such services; - (2) One conducting a garage sale may sell merchandise displayed for sale during the garage sale and items for sale shall belong to the person conducting the garage sale, or in the case of a residential complex, to the tenants of the complex; - (3) One engaged in garment work may sell custom work to specific clients but may not develop stocks of garments for sale to the general public on site; - (4) One engaged in home party and phone solicitation sales may display sample products and take orders for the products on the premises, but delivery and payment for the products shall occur off-site; and - (5) One engaged in artistic endeavors may sell custom work to specific clients but may not develop stocks of products for sale to the general public on site. - 17-13-9 NUISANCE UNLAWFUL.
-It shall be unlawful for a resident operating a home occupation to: - (1) Produce, dump, or store combustible or toxic substances in or around a residential dwelling unit. - (2) Create interference or fluctuations of radio or television transmission received by other residents of the neighborhood.

-- 17-13-10 SPECIFIC EXCLUSIONS.
-In no event shall any of the home occupations permitted herein be interpreted to allow any of the following business or commercial activities:

-- (1) Body or mechanical repair or modification of motor vehicles for compensation.
+No exterior storage of stock, supplies, and products shall be permitted. - 17-13-8.
+RETAIL SALES.
+Sale of stocks of merchandise or products shall not be conducted on the premises, except as follows: - (1) One engaged in hair care and/or manicuring services may sell products directly related to such services; - (2) One conducting a garage sale may sell merchandise displayed for sale during the garage sale and items for sale shall belong to the person conducting the garage sale, or in the case of a residential complex, to the tenants of the complex; - (3) One engaged in garment work may sell custom work to specific clients, but may not develop stocks of garments for sale to the general public on site; - (4) One engaged in home party and phone solicitation sales may display sample products and take orders for the products on the premises, but delivery and payment for the products shall occur off-site; and - (5) One engaged in artistic endeavors may sell custom work to specific clients, but may not develop stocks of products for sale to the general public on site. - 17-13-9.
+NUISANCE UNLAWFUL.
+It shall be unlawful for a resident operating a home occupation to: - (1) Produce, dump, or store combustible or toxic substances in or around a residential dwelling unit. - (2) Create interference or fluctuations of radio or television transmission received by other residents of the neighborhood. - 17-13-10.
+SPECIFIC EXCLUSIONS.
+In no event shall any of the home occupations permitted herein be interpreted to allow any of the following business or commercial activities: - (1) Body or mechanical repair or modification of any motor vehicle for compensation or of any motor vehicle not owned by an occupant, or family member of an occupant, of the dwelling unit where the repair or modification occurs.
+However an occupant may repair or modify motor vehicles of any family member whether or not the family member lives on the premises.
+(As amended by 0-93-43.)

-- (2) Animal hospital, or kennel.
+- (2).
+Animal hospital, or kennel.

-- (3) Residential Health Care Facility.
+- (3) Residential health care facility.

 - (4) Restaurant.

-17-13-11 ADDITIONAL LIMITATIONS.
+17-13-11.
+ADDITIONAL LIMITATIONS.
 In no event shall more than one home occupation be operated within any single dwelling unit, except that a garage sale may be operated in addition to any other home occupation.
-No home occupation shall be operated within any dwelling unit which also contains a use approved by a special use permit.
+No home occupation shall be operated within any dwelling unit which also contains a use approved by a Special Use Permit.

-ARTICLE 14: FLOOD PLAIN MANAGEMENT (As amended by 0-81-158)
+ARTICLE 14: FLOOD PLAIN MANAGEMENT